Cambridge University

 • Students reside at Downing College during the second part of the programme.
 Downing is the University of Cambridge’s ‘Enlightenment College’ with nineteenth-century buildings designed by William Wilkins and twentieth-century additions by Quinlan and Francis Terry

-• Students gain privileged access to world-class museums and libraries including Wren’s Trinity College Library and the library at St Paul’s Cathedral
+• Students gain privileged access to world-class museums and libraries including Sir John Soane’s Museum in London and Christopher Wren’s Trinity College Library in Cambridge

 • Students learn to read and interpret historic parts of classical buildings and work with architectural drawings, manuscripts, rare books, and physical building materials